-Conference - A meeting between the student, parent/guardian, and school faculty and/or administration to identify issues (academic or behavioral) toward developing a plan of
+Conference - A meeting between the student, parent/guardian, and school faculty and/or administration to identify issues (academic or behavioral) toward developing a plan of action and solutions.

 Administrative Action - Actions taken through informal and formal behavior, and academic committees following other steps; undertaken if prior steps have not succeeded.